-The Canon EOS 200D (called Canon SL2 in some regions) and the Olympus OM-D E-M1 are two digital cameras that were revealed to the public, respectively, in June 2017 and September 2013.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Olympus OM-D E-M1 are two digital cameras that were officially introduced, respectively, in June 2017 and September 2013.
 The 200D is a DSLR, while the E-M1 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (200D) and a Four Thirds (E-M1) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Olympus provides 15.9 MP.
+The Canon has a resolution of 24 megapixels, whereas the Olympus provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M1 is notably larger (8 percent) than the Canon 200D.
 Moreover, the E-M1 is markedly heavier (10 percent) than the 200D.
 It is noteworthy in this context that the E-M1 is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (200D) and the Micro Four Thirds Lens Catalog (E-M1).
 Mirrorless cameras, such as the E-M1, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.